 The PRCR Department should consider recommending changes to the UDO to leverage private development for trail construction.
-The PRCR Department might consider the following potential UDO changes:
+A potential UDO change could be to:

-- Require developers to build trails (along stream corridors or on-street connectors) identified by the Greenway Master Plan - Provide incentives for developer-built greenway trails through reduced greenway trail easement width requirements (or other design standards), required open space credits, or density bonus - Consider establishing different design width standards dependent whether the greenway is built within a stream corridor or in conjunction with development - Require development in specific overlay zoning districts to provide trail amenities on-site or within the overlay district - Provide and require standard installation specifications for developers to ensure branding continuity with the City's system and uphold maintenance requirements - Update language to provide consistent requirements between the Greenway Master

-Plan and on-street trail cross sections within the Street Design Manual
+- Require developers to build trails (along stream corridors or on-street connectors) identified by the Greenway Master Plan; - Provide incentives for developer-built greenway trails through reduced greenway trail easement width requirements (or other design standards), required open space credits, or density bonus; - Consider establishing different design width standards dependent whether the greenway is built within a stream corridor or in conjunction with development; - Require development in specific overlay zoning districts to provide trail amenities on-site or within the overlay district; - Provide and require standard installation specifications for developers to ensure branding continuity with the City's system and uphold maintenance requirements; and/or - Update language to provide consistent requirements between the Greenway Master Plan and on-street trail cross sections within the Street Design Manual.